What is arthritis?

 How to treat arthritis

-Using Physicool to reduce pain and joint inflammation
+Using Physicool to treat joint inflammation and pain

-By wrapping the Physicool cooling bandage around the arthritic joint, heat is drawn out treating the pain and inflammation.
-Physicool is clinically approved and used in the NHS, by physiotherapists and at home.
-Each bandage is reusable and affords all of the benefits of ice without the need to refrigerate, pain of the cold, and the mess.7
+Wrap a Physicool cooling bandage around the arthritic joint to draw heat out and reduce pain and inflammation.
+Physicool is clinically approved cooling therapy used within the NHS, by physiotherapists and at home.
+Each bandage is reusable and affords all of the benefits of ice without the need for refrigeration, the pain that ice can cause, and the mess.

 Osteoarthritis is the most common form of arthritis acquired from daily wear and tear of the joint.
 OA begins in the cartilage (connective tissue) between the bones.
 The cartilage within the joints will eventually erode leading to painful rubbing of bone on bone.
 Symptoms starts with minor pain during activities, but soon the pain can be continuous and even occur while in a state of rest.
 The pain can be debilitating and prevent someone from doing everyday activities.
 Osteoarthritis also occur as a result of injury.
 The most frequently affected joints are in the hands, spine, knees and hips.